Search

 After that first visit, once your sutures, drains and/or splits are removed, you can head home.
 It’s a good idea to have help with any heavy luggage, since you cannot lift heavy objects, and make sure the trip is generally not too strenuous.

 Going back to work and social life with major structural changes to the face is incredibly challenging.
 During the pre and post-operative educational processes, you will receive comprehensive information about your recovery process and resuming various activities.
-In brief, patients will be asked to wear a compression garment for the first week and maintain a soft diet for the first two weeks.
+In brief, patients will likely be asked to wear a compression garment for the first week and maintain a soft diet for the first two weeks.
 After two or three weeks, patients can begin to drive (once they have stopped taking narcotics).
 We recommend that patients begin increasing their activity starting at week three so that you’re able to resume everyday tasks and go mostly “back to normal” by six weeks post-op.
 Most of the swelling goes down by the end of the first month, but may be present to some degree for up to 9-12 months depending on which procedures are performed during surgery.
 Most incisions in the skin are healed within 2 weeks after surgery; however, scars ultimately take about 12-18 months to take their final form.
 Incisions or scars on the face typically heal very well and our staff will help you with short and long term scar care recommendations.

 For a more detailed guide of the physical recovery milestones, aesthetic recovery milestones or the emotional recovery milestones involved in Gender Affirming Facial Surgery, we invite you to visit the hyperlinked articles.